What Is PVC Roofing: Membrane Solutions for Flat Roofs

 Seams are where most flat roofs eventually fail.
 With PVC, installers use hot-air welding guns to fuse the sheets together at temperatures around 900 degrees F. This creates a bond that's actually stronger than the membrane itself, unlike glued seams that can peel apart over time.

-This is different from other flat roofing materials that rely on adhesives or seam tape.
-Glued seams can peel over time.
-Welded seams become one piece of material.
+This is fundamentally different from other flat roofing materials that rely on adhesives or seam tape.
+Glued seams can separate as adhesive ages.
+Welded seams become one piece of material with no weak points.

 PVC naturally resists oils, grease, and chemicals that would break down other roofing materials.
 If you have rooftop HVAC equipment that might leak refrigerant, or if your home is near a restaurant with kitchen exhaust, PVC handles that exposure without degrading.